samstemper/samstemper.github.io/_pages/research.md

 </small><br><br/></div>

 [3g_human_capital]:{{ site.baseurl }}{% link files/3g_human_capital.pdf %}

-**Trends in International Assessments and Outcomes in Adulthood**. *R&R at Economics of Education Review* <br/> <small>[ <a href="#/" onclick="visib('pisa_timss')">Abstract</a> | [Draft][pisa_timss] ]</small>

-<div id="pisa_timss" style="display: none; text-align: justify; line-height: 1.2" ><small>
-International assessments such as PISA and TIMSS are widely used to compare the academic proficiency of adolescents across countries and over time.
-Do scores on these assessments predict outcomes in adulthood?
-Combining data from PISA, TIMSS, PIAAC, and 18 representative global surveys, I study the relative predictive power of PISA and TIMSS scores among cohorts that took both tests during adolescence.
-Results suggest that cohorts with higher test scores perform better on assessments of adulthood skills, obtain higher levels of education, and have higher incomes as adults.
-I find suggestive evidence that PISA scores exhibit a relatively stronger relationship with education and income in adulthood compared to TIMSS scores.
-</small><br><br/></div>

-[pisa_timss]:{{ site.baseurl }}{% link files/pisa_timss.pdf %}

 **School Segregation, Student Achievement, and Parental Preferences**. <br/> <small>[ Draft Under Revision ]</small>